Try Starburst Enterprise with RPM #

 - Python 2.7 or later, needed to run the

-- Java 11.0.11 or a later Java 11 LTS release from Azul, OpenJDK, or Oracle Java distributions as required for your specific SEP version.
+- Java 17.0.3 or a later Java 17 LTS release from Azul, OpenJDK, or Oracle Java distributions as required for your specific SEP version.
+Newer Java releases may work but are not tested or supported.

 Install Java #